bonitasoft/bonita-continuous-delivery-doc/md/troubleshooting_guide.md

 docker logs bonita8081
 ```

-If you want to copy all the logs (bonita, catalina) you can use docker cp:
+If you want to copy all the logs (bonita, catalina) you can use `docker cp`:
 ```
 docker cp bonita8081:/opt/bonita/BonitaSubscription-7.6.2-Tomcat-8.5.23/server/logs/ /tmp/
 ```

-Then you will be able to retrieve all the files through a scp:
+Then you will be able to retrieve all the files through a `scp`:
 ```
 scp -i ~/.ssh/my_key.pem ubuntu@54.191.90.85:/tmp/logs /tmp/
 ```